Bioconductor/BioC2019/docs/registration.md

 [Registration form](https://form.jotform.com/bioconductor/bioc2019-registration)

-*Note (Dec 7)*: it has been brought to our attention that the registration form currently requires a Paypal account to pay.
-This will be corrected ASAP to allow credit card payment without a Paypal account.
+*Note (Dec 7)*: it has been brought to our attention that the registration form currently requires a PayPal account to pay.
+This happens only when you are signed into your Paypal account.
+If you are not signed into your account, you will see an additional button to *"Pay with Debit or Credit Card"*.
+Therefore if you do not wish to pay using PayPal, you can open the form in an incognito window or sign out of your PayPal account.